By David Joel Miller

 Rituals are not solely the providence of the religious world.
-Court proceeding, with that robe, the bailiff and the ritualized language make the whole process seem more meaningful and as a result are intended to increase respect for the law and the workings of the court.
+Court proceedings, with that robe, the bailiff, and the ritualized language, make the whole process seem more meaningful and as a result, are intended to increase respect for the law and the workings of the court.
 The ritual gives the process meaning.
 Occasionally the system debases the meaning when they do not follow the principles of justice these rituals imply.

 Graduation ceremonies are a ritual we can all share to make the transition to another life stage.
 Marriages used to be a way to make the transition from being two separate dating people; to one committed couple.
 We still have the ritual despite the loss of meaning that a wedding has after having the parties have several children.

 Funerals are also a ritual we all share that helps us negotiate the loss of a person who had some meaning in our life.

 In places where there is one dominant faith, rituals are shared by virtue of people’s participation in that faith.
 With the decline of active participation in a particular religion and an increase in self-identified Spiritual But Not Religious, what has been missing are the rituals that used to accompany life events.

 People in recovery have resorted to creating new rituals that may help them to share the emotions and resolve the changes in status without invoking a particular religion.